 Known as New Zealand’s “Island of Wine”, Waiheke Island has the perfect climate for growing grapes.
 An absolute must-do when visiting is to go wine tasting at some of the local wineries – there are around 30 of them here!
 You’ll not only get to savor the taste of the wines but also enjoy the picturesque views.

 One of my top picks is Man O’War Vineyard – the waterfront location is amazing!
 You can enjoy views of the bay from the tasting room as you sip on a glass of Pinque Rosé with its strawberries and cream flavor with hints of watermelon and Szechuan pepper.
-If you have kids along, there’s a great playground and ice cream too.
+Have you ever heard of such a unique blend- let me tell you, it’s amazing!
+If you have kids alone, there’s a great playground and ice cream too.

-From personal experience, it can be really helpful to book a winery tour.
+From personal experience, it can be helpful to book a winery tour to experience New Zealand’s best wine region.
 That way, your transport to and from a few of the best wineries is arranged for you and you can relax and enjoy.
 It’s a great way to visit a few of the award-winning wineries on the island on the same day.

-For a shorter tour, the Waiheke Boutique Picnic Lunch and Wine Tastings Tour works around lunch to take you to visit multiple wineries and stop for lunch at one of them.
-While lunch is at your own cost, all wine tastings and your transport on the island are included in the $145 NZD price tag.
+For a shorter tour, the Waiheke Boutique Picnic Lunch and Wine Tastings Tour takes you to visit multiple wineries and stop for lunch at one of them.
+You’ll visit Waiheke Island’s best wineries including, Cable Bay Vineyard’s Cellar Door, Batch Winery, Stonyridge Vineyard, and Mudbrick Vineyard.
+While lunch is at your own cost, all wine tastings and your transport on the island are included for $178 NZD, and the set lunch is an additional $50 NZD.
 If you’re staying on the island, the tour will even come to pick you up from your hotel!

 2. Grab a bike and explore